Vulvar cancer: Basal cell carcinoma

-Basal cell carcinoma account for approximately 8% of all vulvar cancers.
-It typically affects women in the 7th and 8th decade of life.
+Basal cell carcinoma accounts for approximately 8% of all vulvar cancers.
+It typically affects women in the 7th and 8th decades of life.
 These tend to be slow-growing lesions on the labia majora but can occur anywhere on the vulva.
 Their behavior is similar to basal cell cancers in other locations.
 They often grow locally and have low risk for deep invasion or metastasis.

 Treatment involves local excision, but these lesions have a tendency to recur if not completely removed.

 Melanoma

 Melanoma is the third most common type and accounts for 6% of all vulvar cancers.
 These lesions arise from melanocytes, the cells that give skin color.
 The median age at diagnosis is 68 years; however, an analysis of the Surveillance, Epidemiology and End Results (SEER) registry of the US National Cancer Institute has shown that it has been diagnosed in girls as young as 10 years and women up to 107 years.

-The underlying biology of vulvar melanoma differs significantly from skin melanomas and mutational analyses have shown only 8% harbor a BRAF mutation compared to 70% of skin melanomas.
+The underlying biology of vulvar melanoma differs significantly from skin melanomas, and mutational analyses have shown that only 8% harbor a BRAF mutation compared to 70% of skin melanomas.
 KIT mutations, however are significantly more common in vulvar melanoma.
 This has a direct impact on the medical treatment of vulvar melanomas: BRAF-inhibitors that are commonly used in the treatment of skin melanomas, play a minor role in vulvar melanomas.
 However, vulvar melanomas frequently express PD-L1 and checkpoint inhibitors (including CTLA-4 inhibitors and PD-1 inhibitors) are effective in the treatment of advanced-stage vulvar melanoma.
 In recurrent melanoma, tyrosine kinase inhibitors may be used in those patients with a KIT mutation.

 Based on histology, there are different subtypes of vulvar melanoma: superficial spreading, nodular, acral lentigous and amelanotic melanoma.
 Vulvar melanomas are unique in that they are staged using the AJCC cancer staging for melanoma instead of the FIGO staging system.

-Diagnosis of vulvar melanoma is often delayed and approximately 32% of women already have regional lymph node involvement or distant metastases at the time of diagnosis.
+Diagnosis of vulvar melanoma is often delayed, and approximately 32% of women already have regional lymph node involvement or distant metastases at the time of diagnosis.
 Lymph node metastases and high mitotic count are indicators of poor outcome.
 The overall prognosis is poor and significantly worse than in skin melanomas: The median overall survival is 53 months.